tazz4843/whisper-rs/BUILDING.md

 First, the `openvino` feature must be enabled in your Cargo.toml.

-Next, you must set the `OpenVINO_DIR` environment variable to the path where CMake can find `OpenVINOConfig.cmake`.
+Next, you must set the `OpenVINO_DIR` environment variable to the path where CMake can find `OpenVINOConfig.cmake`, and the `OpenVINO_SO_DIR` tothe path where the OpenVINO shared libraries are located.
-This is usually in the `cmake` directory of the OpenVINO installation.
+The former is usually in the `runtime/cmake` directory of the OpenVINO installation, and the latter is usually in `runtime/lib/intel64`.

 If you used the AUR package to install OpenVINO, the location of this file is `/opt/intel/openvino/runtime/cmake`.